matteobettini/Traffic-Assignment-Frank-Wolfe-2021/README.md

 The travel time cost function that models the effect of congestion on travel time is pluggable and definable by the users.

-Currently, we provide three cost function implementations:
+Currently, three cost function implementations are available:
 * BPR cost function ([see more](https://rdrr.io/rforge/travelr/man/bpr.function.html))
 * Greenshields cost function (see Greenshields, B. D., et al. "A study of traffic capacity."
 Highway research board proceedings.
 Vol. 1935.
 National Research Council (USA), Highway Research Board, 1935.)
 * Constant cost function (no congestion effects)